aomaits/algo_practice/README.md

 > Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.

 ### Problem Solving

+started out using split but wasn't working...i had set up the string as an array came up with the idea to create a separate array for the full hike so that we could compare back to the previous index position (only need to know when entering valley) introduced two if statements, one for U and one for D, added console logs to make sure everything behaved

+failed the second test the first time through, figured out that I missed an edge case (if hiker started by entering valley, there's no initial 0 from the array to count that descent)
 ### What I Learned
 ### How to Improve This Code